 Do Whales Lobtail When Migrating?

 Whales also lobtail when migrating, but the patterns change.
-When whales are traveling long distances, their primary focus is on swimming.
-Migrating whales minimize their activities of slapping their tail to conserve energy when migrating.
+When whales travel long distances, their primary focus is on swimming.
+Migrating whales minimize slapping their tail to conserve energy when migrating.

 Does Lobtailing Help Their Songs?

 Migrating whales are known to sing.
 When migrating, some whales make vocal sounds such as barks, grumbles, snorts, groans, and whoops.